 Because of the state’s statute of limitations, it is vital that you avoid any delay in bringing your claim.
 While it can be difficult to consider legal issues while mourning the loss of a loved one, a lengthy delay could make it harder to hold the at-fault party responsible for your loved one’s passing.

 At Bader Scott Injury Lawyers, we understand the challenges posed by losing a close loved one.
 We are prepared to approach your claim with compassion and understanding.
-By allowing our team to handle your case, you can focus on grieving and spending time with your family.
+We will fight on your behalf to ensure that you suffer no financial burdens.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form